affinitydb/doc/strengths.md

 and state transitions that can occur over time.
 The notification approach further facilitates the implementation of complex systems based on such events.

-##No ideological battle with encapsulation and multiple-inheritance
+##Not an object database
-With its use of object IDs ([PIDs](./terminology.md#pin-id-pid)) and [references](./terminology.md#pin-reference), mvStore can be considered an object-oriented database.
+With its use of object IDs ([PIDs](./terminology.md#pin-id-pid)) and [references](./terminology.md#pin-reference), technically mvStore can be considered an object-oriented database.
 Interacting with entities as objects is a deliberate choice.
-However, mvStore stays away from intimate associations with any particular object-oriented programming language, by providing a pure-data abstraction (the [PIN](./terminology.md#pin)) and expression evaluation primitives.
-These pure-data primitives can be integrated to programming languages as appropriate.
+However, mvStore avoids intimate associations with any particular object-oriented programming language, by providing a pure-data abstraction (the [PIN](./terminology.md#pin)) and low-level expression evaluation primitives.
+Also, mvStore does not attempt to solve the memory management complications implicit in traditional object-oriented systems.
-With this choice, mvStore is less exposed to ideological debates around schema and code migrations, encapsulation, and multiple-inheritance.
 In that respect, mvStore adopts a stance similar to some of the recent graph and document databases.

 ##Constraints transformed into qualifying criteria for classification
 In general, constraints are conspicuously absent from mvStore's interfaces.
 This is because mvStore